Here’s an authoritative guide to Electives for homeschool high school.

 - Gifts of working with their hands.
 Find apprenticeships (see below).

 - Gifts of art.
-Here’s a freebie to help you get started.
+Here’s a pdf to help you get started.

 - Gifts of music.
 Here’s a Homeschool Highschool Podcast episode with great tips.